Summary

 Read more about therapeutic parenting and helping children cope with traumatic events.

-If you need more information about therapeutic parenting, or you’re having a hard time dealing with the behaviours or special needs of a child in your care, contact Foster Care Association of Victoria, or a support agency like Fostering Connections, for help.
+If you are having a hard time dealing with the behaviours or special needs of a child in your care, contact Foster Care Association of Victoria, a support agency like Fostering Connections, or check out what training is being offered at Carer KaFÉ.

 Looking after yourself when fostering a child who has experienced trauma